sbhjt-gr/mydenfocus/README.md

-# MyEdenFocus Kotlin
+# MyedenFocus Android Application

-MyEdenFocus is a Kotlin-based project aimed at improving academic performance by integrating study session scheduling, resulting in better time management for students.
+MyedenFocus is a project aimed at improving academic performance by integrating study session scheduling, resulting in better time management for students.

 ## Table of Contents